dronekit/dronekit-python/docs/examples/follow_me.rst

         # Use the python gps package to access the laptop GPS
         gpsd = gps.gps(mode=gps.WATCH_ENABLE)

-        #Arm and take of to altitude of 5 meters
+        #Arm and take off to an altitude of 5 meters
         arm_and_takeoff(5)

         while True: